 - Write and respond to the scenario given the reading for the week.
 In the true spirit of what I’ve come to see as the standard way people run online classes, you will need to respond to at least one of your classmates.
 I am hoping that the prompt is interesting enough to engender real and interesting back and forth.
 Response posts should be between 100 and 200 words.

 A NOTE ABOUT WHAT TO THINK ABOUT AS YOU POST: The Book Club Reading journals are only about the fictional texts we are reading.
-The idea there is to engage in the texts as readers first and not teachers, to value these texts not as YA Lit, but as current literary fiction.
-Here, the goal is to think about how you might teach that text.
+The idea there is to engage in the texts as readers first and not teachers, to value these texts not as YA Lit, but as current literary fiction, as any sort of literature you'd encounter in any English class.
+Here, on the Whole-Class Discussion Board, the goal is to think about how you might teach that text.
 That is why I include the theory or supporting scholarship as part of the conversation.
 That material is meant to help you to think about how and why you’d teach a text, it is meant to help you think about what would be hard about it, what would be exciting about it, etc. Respond with this in mind.

 - Once a semester, serve as a respondent.
-That said, I have my doubts.
-That is why, for each whole class discussion, I will ask two people to serve as respondents.
+For each whole class discussion, I will ask two or more people to serve as respondents.
 You will need to serve as a respondent only once during the semester.
 Serving as a respondent once is part of your overall requirement for participating in the whole-class discussion.
 Your job as a respondent: read through the entire discussion and write up a bulleted list of take-aways from the discussion.
 In other words, what are the joys, the complexities, the strategies that we came up with in spitballing how to teach the text.
+I will, in turn, reference your response in Monday Updates.

 You may elect to focus on one text over another, as long as you think about what Rosenblatt says about reading in your post.